Szabold1/kartiiing/README.md

 ## About

 This project aims to develop a website offering valuable information and updates on karting events.
-While the site is still a work in progress, you can check out [what has been developed so far](https://szabold1.github.io/kartiiing/).
+While the site is still a work in progress, you can check out <a href="https://szabold1.github.io/kartiiing/" target="_blank">what has been developed so far</a>.